min69u/Reforestation/README.md

-## I used to be a banker, but I lost interest.
+## I got an A on my origami assignment when I turned my paper into my teacher